God is still making up numbers

 We adopt a “mastery” approach to the teaching of mathematics.
 This means that whenever possible we ensure that all children have mastered skills before moving on to different/more complex content.
 When possible we utilise intervention (same day) to help children that do not have a solid grasp.
 Those that have grasped concepts earlier than their peers will not ordinarily be accelerated through the curriculum.
 They will more likely be moved onto more challenging problems where they will apply their skills or they help their peers that have not grasped concepts.

-Teaching is underpinned by the “5 Big Ideas” principles for Mastery set out below proposed by the NCETM.
+Teaching is underpinned by the “5 Big Ideas” principles for Mastery proposed by the NCETM (see below).

 We utilise a range of teaching and learning strategies in mathematics lessons.
 There is not a “one size fits all” approach.
 Teachers will employ a particular strategy that they feel best enables children’s learning.
 Examples of this range of strategies include: games, role play, power point, investigations, IT, group work, independent work, work outside in the classroom, etc… Our intention is that children experience a rich variety of mathematics that mirrors the variety of real life contexts in which we all experience the subject.
 Careful consideration is made to deploy the best strategy for learning.